Taxis and mini-cabs are an easy, if expensive, way to get around a city but using them isn’t without risk.

 Get out if you feel uncomfortable

-The British are renowned for their stiff upper lip but if you feel uncomfortable, ask the driver to stop and get out.
+The British are renowned for their stiff upper lip but if you feel uncomfortable, ask the driver to stop so you can get out.

-Pay him/her the full fare and then get another taxi.
+Pay them the full fare and then get another taxi.
 Better to write off a few pounds than to continue when you feel unsafe.

 Call for help